Onomichi - Paseo de los templos - Templo Tenneiji

 Is Onomichi worth going to?

 Without a doubt, what I liked most about Onomichi is that you can walk through the temples in silence, almost without crossing anyone.
-This tranquility combined with the spirituality of the place makes Onomichi a perfect place to relax and let yourself be carried away by the temple routes.
+This tranquility combined with the spirituality of the place makes Onomichi a perfect place to relax and let yourself be carried away by the temple routes and the japanese culture.

 Although the city is beautiful, if you go just in time you don’t need to stay one night.
 You can do as I did: arrive in the morning, spend the day walking around quietly and in the afternoon take the train to the city of Hiroshima.

 Please, don’t forget to comment, value and/or share.
-Thanks!
+Thanks and enjoy your trip!

 Everything you do comes back to you.